GirishNautiyal/TSAI-END2-Session1-GirishNautiyal/README.md

 4. What is "loss" in a neural network?

 **Ans:** The loss is what we typically call the error in prediction of an algorithm.
-In Neural Network also, we try to minimize the loss using a loss fucntion so that our model is as accurate as possible
+In Neural Network also, we try to minimize the loss using a loss function so that our model is as accurate as possible

 5. What is the "chain rule" in gradient flow?

 **Ans:** The chain rule in gradient flow comes into play when we need the derivative of an expression consisting of multiple expressions.
 It helps us by taking derivative of an expression into the next stage and so on.
-Thus we keep calculating derivatives at each stage of the network propogation
+Thus we keep calculating derivatives at each stage of the network propagation